sergicastellasape/gpt-reviews/readme.md

   <a href="https://twitter.com/earkindtech"><img src="https://github.com/sergicastellasape/semantic-compression/assets/33417180/7dfc1c17-0073-4727-8f1d-a4a0da6a5142" alt="Twitter" height="40"></a>
 </p>

-_*well there's no such thing as end to end is there.
-You feed it the news/papers/blogs you want and can also do manual editing of the scripts easily._

 This is the code I use to generate the GPT Reviews podcast on a daily basis (Mon-Fri).

-# Structure of the code

-- `produce.py`

-- `src/` all functions to do stuff.
-It's all functions, no classes.
-I thought it was unnecessary at first.
-Probably will make sense soon as the project grows in complexity.

-[ETCETERA]
+Based on a bunch of raw news, papers, and random content it generates a podacst episode explaining and commenting on it.
+Learn more about the project on the Earkind website, or on this blog post about my thinking behind it.
+This is an ongoing personal project, code changes can be quick and messy!
+If you like this or have concrete ideas on how to imrpve it please reach out via [sergi@earkind.com](mailto:sergi@earkind.com) 🫶.

 # How to run it yourselef

-- You need an internet connection, LLMs and Text-to-speech doesn't run locally.
+- First you need to get keys for OpenAI and Azure's Speech Service.
+Then set them as env variables as `OPENAIKEY` and `AZURE_SPEECH_KEY` respectively (or hardcode them at your own risk).
+You can find guides to obtain those keys HERE and HERE!!!!
+(ADDDDDD).
+- Install ffmpeg via `brew install ffmpeg`.
+Then pray for the best.
+This package is required for the encode-decode of various audio formats, and when you google how to install it, you get 87 different options, most of which don't work for reasons I'm not even close to understanding. `brew` is the only one that worked for me on macOS.
+Otherwise, you'll have to investigate yourself.
+- Install requirements via `pip install -r requirements.txt`
-- Getting audio assets into `assets/audio` [here](https://drive.google.com/drive/folders/1XJpVxs0uN9zCgUnUov5mmCf6ooLyZBmM?usp=share_link).
+- Download the audio assets into `assets/audio` [here](https://drive.google.com/drive/folders/1XJpVxs0uN9zCgUnUov5mmCf6ooLyZBmM?usp=share_link).
 They are .wav files to minimize encoding-decoding in read-write.
 The downside is they're pretty big, so I'm not committing them to the repo.
-- Keys for openai and azure cognitive services should either be hardcocded (at your own risk) or set them as env variables as `OPENAIKEY` and `AZURE_SPEECH_KEY` respectively.
 Yes the casing and underscoring is not consistent idk i probably set them up on different days and didn't bother changing them to something consistent later on.
-- Hey sometimes the output parsing might fail a bit, which is why it's handy to save the scripts in .txt.
-You can look at them and fix things if you want.
+- Now it's time to define what you want your show to be about.
+Then add the content you want your episode to contain in `content.txt`.
+Follow the guidelines strictly explained below!
+- `produce.py` is the main script and entrypoint.
+To produce the whole show you run `python produce.py {scope}` where `scope` can be `content` (only parse the content.txt into a content.json) `scripts` (generate program scripts), `recording` (generate voices) or `all` (include the editing + export to master audio file).
+You can also add a `--date` argument to specify the date to be used in the show in the format `YYYY-MM-DD`, and the logger level via `--log`.
+- The files in `assets-today/` represent the _cache_ of the program.
+If a something needs to be generated, it'll always try to load it from there.
+Actually now that i write it, i can probably clean up the code using the cache abstraction.
+- End-to-end generation is mostly okay, but sometimes scriptscan have undesirable stuff (e.g. a conversation script doesn't have the right speaker-markers and so on).
+The way you edit things manually is going under `assets-today/scripts/` and edit those text files.
+All the generated text and audios are cached as files, when running produce, if there's a cache for a script or audio, it'll be loaded from there.
+If you want to redo a whole section you need to delete that section's file first.
+For instance, if you want to change the script for a section and it was already generated with an audio file, delete the audio file, rewrite the script and run `python produce.py all` again.
-It's often useful to reduce small wrong anoyances, such as Gio saying "our final news story" when it's story 2/3.
+- I use some manual editing to delete these annoyances such as as Gio saying "our final news story" when it's story 2/3.
 ChatGPT is not that great at following many instructions so it's hard to make it do what i want it to do.
+I'll try new prompting strategies to mitigate this but for now it's fairly fine.
 I'm quite confident GPT-4 fixes a lot of these things (I've played a bit with it but don't have access to it in my Earkind account yet...).
-So i totally plan on making the switch, perhaps for debugging it'll be expensive, but for daily episodes, hell yes.
+So i totally plan on making the switch, perhaps for developing it's expensive, but for daily episodes, hell yes.

-- the files in `assets-today/` represent the _cache_ of the program.
-If a something needs to be generated, it'll always try to load it from there.
-Actually now that i write it, i can probably clean up the code using the cache abstraction.
+- `upload.py` is just something I use to upload the shows on an azure blob, you probably don't need it.

-# `content.txt` structure!!!
+# `content.txt` structure
 The principle of how you feed data into the whole thing is the following.
 `content.txt` is meant to be a simple txt file to manipulate by you, the human generating the podcast.
 Then this is parsed into `content.json` so it's easier to reuse and so on.